-A June Date in an Incredible But True Seventies TV Movie…
+A June Date in an Incredible Seventies TV Movie…

-June Allyson stars as Marge Emery, a lady in one of four pairings matched up on a dating show.
-Then the matched couples are taken to Hawaii for 10 days.
+Four pairings matched up on a dating show and are taken to Hawaii for 10 days.
 With one chaperone.
 There’s love, mishaps, revelations and a kidnapping in this delightful TV Movie comedy.

 Three On A Date 1978 ABC Movie Promo, Sean Mc, http://www.youtube.com, photos © ABC Circle Films